 Click on the button to see when retraining is required.

-Retraining should be accomplished when the following conditions exist:
+Retraining should be done when the following conditions exist:

 where changes at the worksite present a hazard about which an employee has not been previously trained; or